jockyuiz/Urban-Skeleton/README.md

 	1. the perpendicular direction of a MAS segment is actually along the path
 	2. the physical simulation not return a full-packed result during collision Possible Solution: Expand the search range for each analysis point on the domain and apply anti-aliasing

-3.Future works

----Use vector calculus and PDE for better scalar field generation: